picmac/treazrisland/docs/perfect_start_checklist.md

 - [ ] Manual exploratory checklist executed on desktop, tablet, and mobile breakpoints.
 - [ ] Localization strings proofread (even if English-only) to catch typos and tone issues.
 - [ ] Performance smoke test run (library load under 2 seconds for seeded data set).
+- [ ] Release notes document the validated LTS versions so future upgrades have a clear baseline.

 ### 5. Documentation & Communication
 - [ ] README and installation guide updated with latest commands and troubleshooting tips.